 MTHFR symptoms & what to look for

-Along with the symptoms above, there are several medical indicators that can indicate the possibility of having the MTHFR gene problem.
+Along with the symptoms above, there are several medical indicators that can indicate the possibility of having the MTHFR mutation.
 Here is a basic guide to look for clues based on common medical tests such as blood tests:

-- Do you have elevated red cell folate levels?
+- When you do a blood test to check, do you have elevated red cell folate levels?

 - Is your serum B12 <500